How-to: Go to the Bathroom When Overlanding

 Photo by REI

 If you are in an environment that has hard ground or is otherwise sensitive, simply use a wag bag to pack out your waste and toilet paper.
 Wag bags can take many forms, from the classic zip-lock bag and other commercially available products to more severe DIY applications like PVC pipe canisters used by river rafters.
-Although the idea of hauling fecal matter around isn’t glamorous, keeping our natural spaces clean and healthy should be the highest priority when we travel into the backwoods.
+Although the idea of hauling fecal matter around isn’t glamorous, keeping our natural spaces clean and healthy should be the highest priority when we travel into the backcountry.

 If you aren’t sure if you are in a sensitive environment or not, err on the side of caution and haul your waste and toilet paper out with you.
 There is nothing worse than traveling into the woods and finding that someone else has left their waste and trash behind for you to enjoy.